Florida community action agency assistance programs.

 Telephone: (813) 231-4362

 Free food, home delivered meals, homeless prevention, and emergency rent assistance may be arranged for low income or unemployed residents.
 Also look into job training and self-sufficiency programs.
-Continue.
+Continue reading on Corporation to Develop Communities of Tampa assistance programs.

 Coalition of Florida Farmworker Organizations, Inc.